California Transparency in Supply Chains Act: What it is and who it impacts

 - Audits: Conducting supplier audits to evaluate compliance with the company’s standards on human trafficking and modern slavery.

-- Certification: Direct suppliers certifying that the creation of the product complies with human trafficking and modern slavery laws of the US and the country of the direct supplier.
+- Certification: Direct suppliers certifying that the creation of a product complies with human trafficking and modern slavery laws of the US and the country of the direct supplier.

 - Training: Providing human trafficking and modern slavery training for employees that oversee supply chain management.